francescotili/photo-analyzer/README.md

 The script utilizes `exiftool` for analyzing the file Metadatas and `HandBrake` for convertion purpouse.

-Basically, the script analyze searches the Original DateTime of the file (normally the date/time where the image or video was taken) in the following ways:
+Basically, the script searches the Original DateTime of the file (normally the date/time where the image or video was taken) in the following ways:

 1. First it checks EXIF metadata and searches for standard Date/Time metatag
 2. If standard EXIF metadata is not found, it tries to parse DateTime from filename